inkyusa/raisimGymTutorial/README.md

   }
 ```

 `reset` function is called whenever an episode terminates due to reaching either a terminal condition or the maximum episode length.
-For simplicity, the reset state ('gc_init_` and `gv_init_`) are all zeros in this example.
+For simplicity, the reset state (`gc_init_` and `gv_init_`) are all zeros in this example.

 ```c++
   ~ENVIRONMENT() final = default;